Robotics-Berlin/Robotics-Berlin.github.io/_posts/2019-01-14-First-meetup.md

 user: Johannes
 ---

-The first meetup will take place at the 29th January 2019, 7 p.pm .
-Since
-everybody will be new please prepare a (max!)
+The first meetup will take place at the 29th January 2019, 7 pm .
+Since everybody will be new please prepare a (max!)
 5 min introduction of yourself (or your group).
 We encourage everybody to bring robots (as long as they fit in a normal meeting room).